WebOrigami/docs/src/content/framework/intro4.md

 Open `Alice.html` in the served site to view the result: Hello, **Alice**.

+The `%` percent sign is used in file name formulas as an alternative to a regular `/` slash separator, since operating systems and code editors don't like slashes in file names.
+The above is equivalent to `teamByName/Alice`, and will extract Alice's data from the `teamByName` graph.

 At this point, you're successfully transforming the data for a single person, Alice, to create a single web page for that person.

 ## A template is a graph transformation

-You can also consider the application of a template as a graph transformation.
+You can consider the application of a template itself as a graph transformation.

-In the case of the above template, we can view the elements of the template as an array:
+In the case of the above template, you can view the elements of the template as an array:

 ```\yaml
 {{ yaml template }}
 ```

 The first and last items in this array are boilerplate strings holding HTML; the middle element is a placeholder.
-As with other arrays, we can model this array as a graph.
+As with other arrays, you can model this array as a graph.

 When you apply this template to the data for a person like Alice, you transform the array graph into a new graph.
 Boilerplate strings in the source graph are carried over as is, while expressions in placeholders are evaluated in the context of the data.
-This results in a new graph of only string values.
+This results in a new graph of strings:

 <div class="sideBySide">
   <figure>